 In my opinion, most hurdlers focus too much on speed development and often overlook technique development over the hurdles.
-To learn how to improve your hurdling technique continue reading below.
+Your general fitness preparation and endurance workouts on the track should be sufficient to develop your speed.

 However, all the speed in the world won't help you if you are "slow over the hurdle."
 So, all of my hurdle workouts, whether for speed or strength, are focused on improving my quickness over the hurdle and sprint mechanics between the hurdles.